ms-iot/content/en-US/win10/samples/BLEGatt2.md

 7. Writes a value to the GATT Characteristic to turn on the sensor.

-Note the extra steps required for the Barometer, Accelerometer, and Gyroscope.
+Note the extra hardware configuration steps required for the Barometer, Accelerometer, and Gyroscope.

 {% highlight C# %}
 // Enable and subscribe to specified GATT characteristic